Azure7896/ZeroOne-TicketingSystem-Frontend/README.md

 - Adobe Photoshop
 - Docker

-Check also ZeroOne-TicketingSystem-Backend repository for more informations about backend layer created in Java 17 with Spring Boot framework.
+Check also ZeroOne-TicketingSystem-Backend repository for more informations about backend REST API layer created in Java 17 with Spring Boot framework.

 Preview (02.10.2023):